About three weeks ago on Instagram, I shared something that not only healed me but also changed my world.

 On October 16th, I shared a post and seriously thought about deleting it.
 I was scared that people didn’t believe me.
 This fear runs deep, because my parents didn’t.
 Growing up and into adulthood, I learned that being silent was the best way.
 But this silence ate me up.
 I was smiling on the outside, but inside I felt trapped, scared, and alone.

 After sharing that post, I couldn’t stop writing.
 I wanted to share the truth.
 Post 2 was the hardest, because I felt like I was in court again.
 After posting it, I felt nauseous and anxious.
 And again retracted to the thought of deleting it.
-A reader messaged me and said… you can’t delete your posts because our stories are on it too now.
-You’re deleting our truths as well.
-Her comment completely changed my perspective.
+A reader messaged me and said… you can’t delete your posts because our stories are now on it too.
+You’re deleting our truths as well… Her comment completely changed my perspective.

 I want to share my story here as well, because I want you to know that you’re not alone.
 To all survivors out there, my heart is forever with you.